Dr. Amber Mayes O.D.

 Vision Research Journal.
 Dr. Mayes has written many award-winning case reports,

-including a case report globally recognized by HOYA Vision Care.
-Other award winning case reports have been
+including one globally recognized by HOYA Vision Care.
+Other award-winning case reports have been

 recognized by large entities such as Alcon Pharmaceuticals (for his work with